bmurdata/NYCGovJobSearch/README.md

 # NYCGovJobSearch
 A Python based data scrape of https://www1.nyc.gov/jobs/index.page to provide help those seeking a career in civil service.

+Website implementation of this data(WIP) can be seen here- https://www.murphy-dev.com

 # About

  This project provides a list of jobs from the NYC Jobs search site, grouped by category, agency, and more.
 In addition, it provides a direct link to jobs, something the website does not directly support.